 The Epistle

 1 Corinthians 4:1-5

+Ps.
+80:1-2

 1This is how one should regard us, as servants of Christ and stewards of the mysteries of God.
 2Moreover, it is required of stewards that they be found trustworthy.
 3But with me it is a very small thing that I should be judged by you or by any human court.
 In fact, I do not even judge myself.
 4I am not aware of anything against myself, but I am not thereby acquitted.
 It is the Lord who judges me.
 5Therefore do not pronounce judgment before the time, before the Lord comes, who will bring to light the things now hidden in darkness and will disclose the purposes of the heart.
 Then each one will receive his commendation from God.

 The Holy Gospel

 Matthew 11:2-11

 2When John heard in prison about the deeds of the Christ, he sent word by his disciples 3and said to him, "Are you the one who is to come, or shall we look for another?"
 4And Jesus answered them, "Go and tell John what you hear and see: 5 the blind receive their sight and the lame walk, lepers are cleansed and the deaf hear, and the dead are raised up, and the poor have good news preached to them.
 6 And blessed is the one who is not offended by me."

 7As they went away, Jesus began to speak to the crowds concerning John: "What did you go out into the wilderness to see?
 A reed shaken by the wind?
 8 What then did you go out to see?
 A man dressed in soft clothing?
 Behold, those who wear soft clothing are in kings' houses.
 9 What then did you go out to see?
 A prophet?
 Yes, I tell you, and more than a prophet.
-10 This is he of whom it is written, "Behold, I send my messenger before your face, who will prepare your way before you.""
+10 This is he of whom it is written, "Behold, I send my messenger before your face, who will prepare your way before you."

 11 Truly, I say to you, among those born of women there has arisen no one greater than John the Baptist.
 Yet the one who is least in the kingdom of heaven is greater than he."

 The Nicene Creed (p.
 191)

-Hymn of the Day: 344 "On Jordan's Bank the Baptist's Cry" (Choir-stz.
-3)
+Hymn of the Day: 344 "On Jordan's Bank the Baptist's Cry" (choir stanza 3)

 The Sermon

 The Offertory (pp. 192-193)

 The Offering is gathered for the Lord's work (p.
 193)

+(If you have not done so already, please sign and share the Fellowship folders in the pews to assist us in keeping accurate attendance records.
+Thank you.)

 The Prayer of the Church (p.
 193)

-P Wrap us in Your steadfast love,
+- P Stir up Your might, O Lord,

-C and grant us Your salvation.
+- C and come and save us!